Dasharo/presentations/dasharo_roadmap.md

 ???

 - DUG#1
-  - ASUS KGPE-D16 v0.5.0 planned for Q3'23
+  - (NEW) ASUS KGPE-D16 v0.5.0 planned for Q3'23
-  - RCS Talos II v0.7.0 planned for Q3'23
+  - (NEW) RCS Talos II v0.7.0 planned for Q3'23
 - DUG#2
   - (CHANGED) ASUS KGPE-D16 v0.5.0 planned for Q3'23
     - release date changed to Q1'24 (+2)
-  - RCS Talos II v0.7.0 planned for Q3'23
+  - (ON TRACK) RCS Talos II v0.7.0 planned for Q3'23
 - DUG#3
   - (CHANGED) ASUS KGPE-D16 v0.5.0 planned for Q1'24
     - release type changed to DES
     - release date changed to Q2'24 (+1)
   - (RELEASED) RCS Talos II v0.7.0 planned for Q3'23
 - DUG#4:
+  - (CHANGED) ASUS KGPE-D16 v0.5.0 planned for Q2'24
+    - release date changed to Q3'24 (+1)
     - no response from Immunefi
     - we have to cancel KGPE-D16 from roadmap at some point
-  - (CHANGED) ASUS KGPE-D16 v0.5.0 planned for Q2'24
-    - release date changed to Q3'24 (+1)
   - (NEW) RCS Talos II v0.8.0 planned for Q1'24
     - depends on agreeing on Heads commit on which we should integrate things, we already one month blocked because lack of decision